shells-above/ida-swarm/README.md

 ## Revolutionary Mission

 **IDA Swarm** fundamentally transforms reverse engineering from an esoteric skill into an accessible capability through AI-powered multi-agent collaboration.
-This project empowers individuals to understand, analyze, and modify software they own, challenging traditional vendor control and advancing consumer digital rights.
+This project empowers individuals to understand, analyze, and modify software they own, advancing software transparency and consumer understanding of digital systems

+## Important Context

+IDA Swarm is a research and educational tool that extends IDA Pro's capabilities through AI automation.
+Like IDA Pro itself, hex editors, and debuggers, this tool has legitimate uses in security research, education, and software analysis

 ## Why This Matters